Stolen bird worth $10K returned to owner

-HOUSTON, Texas (KTRK) --A bird worth $10,000 was returned its owner after being stolen from a dance studio in the Heights.
+HOUSTON, Texas (KTRK) --A bird worth $10,000 was returned to its owner after being stolen from a dance studio in the Heights.

+"I am beyond thrilled and so thankful," said Shawn Welling, the bird's owner.

-Shawn Welling says his blue macaw named, Grover, was stolen from his atrium around 8:50 p.m.
+Welling says his blue macaw named Grover was stolen from his atrium around 8:50 p.m.
 Friday.
 Both doors to the cage were open and the bird's food bowl was placed on top.

+The bird's disappearance prompted a frantic search to find him and posts on social media eventually reached a Houston man who claims he bought the bird on the street a few days ago for $600.

+"I saw the bird was actually in need of someone who knew how to take care of a bird, because the guy that had it was feeding it salted sunflower seeds and stuff," the man said.

 Grover has been part of his family for 13 years.